 How to Become a Speech Therapist in Delaware

-In Delaware, the field of speech-language pathology is growing.
-In fact, in 2015, the the Delaware Department of Labor reported that the SLP job market is projected to increase by 24% during the ten-year period leading up to 2024, providing more opportunities for licensed SLPs in the state than ever before.
+In Delaware the field of speech-language pathology is growing robustly.
+The SLP job market is projected to expand by 29% over the ten-year period leading up to 2030, providing more opportunities for licensed SLPs in the state than ever before.

 Featured Programs: